-- 1. The door gasket snaps into a narrow channel inside the door's edge and can be removed by pulling it upward starting at the bottom of the door. - 2.
+- The door gasket snaps into a narrow channel inside the door's edge and can be removed by gently pulling it upward starting at the bottom of the door.DO NOT USE SCREW DRIVERS TO PRY THE GASKET OUT OF THE GROOVE AS YOU MAY DAMGE THE TRIM ON THE DOOR. - 2.
+Warm up the gasket before installation by submerging it on warm water.
+The gasket should be soft and malleable. - 3.
 The new gasket is installed by pushing its dart into the door groove starting at one upper corner.
 Be sure that the gasket is the right size before attempting to install it.
-See Fig. 21.
+If needed, use a small rubber mallet to help push the gasket in the groove when installing.